ballerburg9005/wikipedia-live-telnet/README.md

 The service is guaranteed to work indefinitely, due to being hosted on Oracle Cloud Forever Free tier and AI assistant via free Openrouter.ai.

+For some reason as of right now search does not trigger for AI, very strange.
+TODO fix.

 ## todo

 * navigation keys don't work instantly to interrupt while the client still receives text (maybe impossible)